 Upon request, BJJS provides all program specific data from the previous calendar year to the Department of Justice in the form of the Survey of Sexual Victimization.
-This survey was completed By BJJS PREA Coordinator and posted on the DHS website (most recent survey 2019).
+This survey was completed by the BJJS PREA Coordinator and posted on the DHS website.

-- Pennsylvania Bureau of Juvenile Justice Services Policy 1.14, Zero Tolerance of Sexual Abuse and/or Sexual Harassment

-- PREA Annual Report (2020)
+- Pennsylvania Bureau of Juvenile Justice Services Policy 1.14, Zero Tolerance of Sexual Abuse and/or Sexual Harassment - PREA Annual Report (2020)

-- DHS website
+• DHS website